mattb102/Shell/README.md

 # Shell
-A shell written in C for CSE 4300 UCONN
+A shell written in C for CSE 4300 Class